jwb4335/corporate_flexibility/README.md

 This repository contains the the main industry-level measures used in [Corporate Flexibility in a Time of Crisis](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3778789) by John W. Barry, Murillo Campello, John R. Graham and Yueran Ma, along with the code to reproduce them.
 ## Industry measures
 Please read Section 2 of the paper and the Data Appendix for more detail on construction.
-The four measures included in this repo are (the hyperlink directs to the data, all are located in subdirectory [Out_Data](./Out_Data/)):
+The four measures included here are:
 - [Workplace Flexibility](./Out_Data/workplace_flex.csv) - four-digit NAICS measure of ability to move to a remote working environment
 - [Investment Flexibility](./Out_Data/investment_flex.csv) - four-digit NAICS measure of flexibility with respect to speed of completion of investment projects
 - [Customer Interactions](./Out_Data/customer_interactions.csv) - four-digit NAICS measure of importance of interactions with customers/consumers to a firm's business that captures both direct customer interactions and "indirect" customer interactions (i.e., the importance of direct customer interactions of downstream industries)